 Where: College Park Aviation Museum

 Find out what happened to Corporal Frank Scott and see the airfield by lamplight while hearing tales of the past.
 Wear your costume on this tour that starts with a hayride, and concludes with hot cider and a fun fall activity.
 Director’s choice costume awards will be given each hour!

 Halloween in the Garden

-When: October 29, 11am – 4pm
+When: October 28, 11am – 4pm

-Trick or Treat at Tudor Place
+Trick or Treat in the Garden

-Where: Tudor Place
+Where: Tudor Place | Georgetown, DC

-Admission: $10/non-member, $5/member, $3/accompanying adult
+Admission: $10/non-member, $7/member, $5/accompanying adult